mgajda/less-arbitrary/towards-better-union.md

 reasonably exhaustive.
 That is, we can estimate how many examples we have for each, and how many of them match.
-Then, we compare this number with type complexity (with options being more complex to process, because they need additional `case` expression.)
+Then, we compare this number with type complexity (with options being more complex to process because they need additional `case` expression.)
 In such cases,
-the latter definition has only one `Maybe` field (on the toplevel, optionality is one), while the former definition has four `Maybe` fields (optionality is four).
+the latter definition has only one `Maybe` field (on the toplevel optionality is one), while the former definition has four `Maybe` fields (optionality is four).
 When we obtain more samples, the pattern emerges: